Crowndev/bitcore-p2p-crown/CONTRIBUTING.md

 What's Different
 ================

 This repo, bitcore-p2p-crown, is based on the `7bb9afd416ee0033afd3a06bcc3afc151f27fc11` commit of the official bitcore-p2p.
 Network magic has been adjusted.
+The file "integration/bitcoind.js" seems completely useless, but is still kept.

 The following is the original contributing guide of bitcore-lib.